Russo-Turkish wars: Engagements in the 19th century

 When in 1853 Russia destroyed the entire Ottoman fleet at Sinop, Britain and France concluded that armed intervention on the side of the Ottomans was the only way to halt a massive Russian expansion.
 Even though the Ottomans and Russians were on opposing sides, the roots of the ensuing Crimean War lay in the rivalry between the British and the Russians.
 The war ended unfavorably for the Russians, with the Paris peace of 1856.

-The wars declined Ottoman morale and turned it helpless, illustrating that modern technology and superior weaponry were the most important part of a modern army, and a part that the Ottoman Empire was sorely lacking.
+The wars declined Ottoman morale and turned it helpless, illustrating that modern technology and superior weaponry were the most important part of a modern army, something the Ottoman Empire was sorely lacking.
 While fighting alongside the British, French, and even the Sardinians, the Ottomans could see how far they had fallen behind.
 Things began to change after the Crimean War.

 One of these changes arose as Europeans began to see commercial opportunity in the empire and the money entering via trade dramatically increased.
 The government also received a great deal of extra money from a uniform tax system with little corruption.
 The Sultan got a tighter grip on the provincial beys and increased the tribute they had to pay.
 However, Sultan Abdülaziz, used much of this money on furnishing and creating great palaces to rival the ones in England and France, which he had visited.
 The empire was undergoing a revolution, and throughout Anatolia a new Ottoman nationalism was appearing.
 It seemed as though it might be possible for the empire to turn its decline around.